Dental Practice Transition Checklist: Steps for a Smooth Office Handoff

 1. A buy-in happens when an outside practitioner buys into an existing practice.
 Usually, they will pay for a specified percentage of the ownership and there may be a clause allowing them to buy the remainder of the practice when the initial owner retires.

 2. A buy-out occurs when a buyer purchases the entire practice outright.
-This is usually accompanied by a short transitional period of 3-6 months to allow the new dentist to meet patients and get established.
+This is usually accompanied by a short transitional period of 3 to 6 months, which helps ensure a smooth retirement from dentistry by allowing the new dentist to meet patients and build rapport before fully taking over.

 7. Roll-ups involve the acquisition of multiple practices over time.
 The intention is to create a single, larger practice from the smaller practices acquired, and a new transition period is required after each acquisition.